omkelderman/osu-replay-downloader/readme.md

 Get an api-key here: https://osu.ppy.sh/p/api

-*please note that due to how 'commander' works there has to be a space between the option and the option-argument, eg. `-m 0` and NOT `-m0`, dont ask me why*

 ## Run as HTTP Server

 Run `node server.js`.
 Following environment variables are used for configuration: